You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 Annual Reports

-The CAA typically communicates to programs the results of its annual report reviews approximately 5 months after submission.
+The CAA typically communicates to programs the results of its annual report reviews approximately five (5) months after submission.

 Applications for Initial or Continued Accreditation

-The CAA typically provides its Initial Observations to programs for a response approximately 3 months after submission.
+The CAA typically provides its Initial Observations to programs for a response approximately three (3) months after submission.
 Final decisions are made by the CAA approximately 12 months after the application is submitted.

 Candidacy Applications and Annual Progress Reports

-Candidacy reports are not completed as an online submission through EnGauge.
+Candidacy applications are not completed as an online submission through Fabric.
+However, annual progress reports are completed using the online platform and follow the same timelines and review periods as described above for annual report submissions.
 Please see Candidacy Reporting Procedures for guidelines.

 About ASHA